douglashill/KeyboardKit/ExtractLocalisedStrings/README.md

 # ExtractLocalisedStrings

-All KeyboardKit’s user-facing text is used in a similar context to text used in Apple’s software.
+All KeyboardKit’s user-facing text (for the discoverability panel shown when holding the command key) is used in a similar context to text used in Apple’s software.
 Therefore localisation is achieved by leveraging Apple’s existing translations.

 This script extracts localised strings from the glossary files that Apple provides.